Historical Perspectives On Contemporary Issues

 Making Room in the Clinic: A History of the Nurse Practitioner Movement, by Julie Fairman; Rutgers, 2009

-How Race Is Made in America: Immigration, Citizenship, and the Historical Power of Racial Scripts, by Natalia Molina; University of California Press, 2014
+How Race Is Made in America: Immigration, Citizenship, and the Historical Power of Racial Scripts, by Natalia Molina; California, 2014

-Relational Formations of Race Theory, Method, and Practice, edited by Natalia Molina, Daniel Martinez HoSang, Ramón A. Gutiérrez; University of California Press, 2019
+Relational Formations of Race Theory, Method, and Practice, edited by Natalia Molina, Daniel Martinez HoSang, Ramón A. Gutiérrez; California, 2019

-Unifying Biology: The Evolutionary Synthesis and Evolutionary Biology, by Vassiliki Betty Smocovitis; Princeton University Press, 1996
+Unifying Biology: The Evolutionary Synthesis and Evolutionary Biology, by Vassiliki Betty Smocovitis; Princeton, 1996

 The Scientific Papers of G. Ledyard Stebbins, Jr. (1929-1930).
 Edited and with an Historical Introduction, edited by Vassiliki Betty Smocovitis and Daniel J. Crawford; A. R. G. Gantner Verlag, 2004

-The Ladyslipper and I by G. Ledyard Stebbins, edited by Victoria Hollowell, Vassiliki Betty Smocovitis, and Eileen Duggan; Missouri Botanical Garden Press, 2007
+The Ladyslipper and I by G. Ledyard Stebbins, edited by Victoria Hollowell, Vassiliki Betty Smocovitis, and Eileen Duggan; Missouri Botanical Garden, 2007

-The Art of Asylum-Keeping: Thomas Story Kirkbride and the Origins of American Psychiatry, by Nancy Tomes; Cambridge, 1984; paperback, Penn, 1994
+The Art of Asylum-Keeping: Thomas Story Kirkbride and the Origins of American Psychiatry, by Nancy Tomes; Cambridge, 1984; paperback, Pennsylvania, 1994

 Madness in America: Cultural and Medical Perceptions of Mental Illness Before 1914, by Nancy Tomes and Lynn Gamwell; Cornell, 1995